Mary E. Thompson: Education and career

 Thompson studied mathematics at the University of Toronto.

 She went to the University of Illinois at Urbana–Champaign for graduate study, earning a master's degree and her Ph.D. there.

 Her 1969 dissertation, supervised by Joseph L. Doob, was Some Aspects of Optimal Stopping Theory.

 From the completion of her doctorate to her retirement, she was a faculty member at the University of Waterloo.
 She was president of the Statistical Society of Canada for 2003–2004, and has been a director at the Canadian Statistical Sciences Institute since 2012.

 Thompson is the author of Theory of Sample Surveys (Chapman & Hall, 1997).

 Recognition

 Thompson was elected as a Fellow of the American Statistical Association in 1985, and of the Royal Society of Canada in 2006.
 She is also an elected member of the International Statistical Institute and a Fellow of the Institute of Mathematical Statistics.

 She won the Waksberg Award of Survey Methodology in 2008.

 The Statistical Society of Canada awarded her their Gold Medal in 2003, the Lise Manchester Award (with Geoffrey Fong, David Hammond) in 2006, for their work on tobacco, and their Distinguished Service Award in 2014.

 The Committee of Presidents of Statistical Societies gave her their Elizabeth L. Scott Award in 2010 "for outstanding contributions in research, teaching, and service that have served to inspire women statisticians; for encouraging women at all levels to seek careers in statistics; for excellence in graduate student supervision and mentorship; and for her leadership to minimize gender-based inequalities in employment."

+In 2026, she was named as an Officer of the Order of Canada.